Carlos Mendes Gomes: Morecambe

 In May 2018, Mendes Gomes signed for Morecambe alongside Lamin Jagne, after being scouted whilst studying at The Manchester College and playing for their football academy.
 He made his professional debut on 14 August 2018, replacing Rhys Oates in a 3–1 EFL Cup away loss against Preston North End.
 He made 19 appearances for the club across the 2018–19 season, with 15 appearances coming in League Two.
 A one-year contract option was exercised by Morecambe at the end of the 2018–19 season.

 Mendes Gomes scored his first goal for Morecambe in a 2–1 defeat at home to Oldham Athletic on 26 December 2019.
 He was offered a new contract at the end of the 2019–20 season.

 In April 2021 he was linked with a transfer away from the club following a series of strong performances, which attracted praise from Morecambe manager Derek Adams.
 In May 2021 he was voted the Supporters' Player Of The Season.
 On 31 May 2021, he scored a 107th-minute penalty in the League Two play-off final, securing a 1–0 win against Newport County and Morecambe's first ever promotion to the third tier of English football.
 In June 2021 the club activated an extension to his contract.
 He was the club's top scorer in the 2020–21 season, with 15 goals.

 Luton Town

 On 26 June 2021, Mendes Gomes signed for Championship side Luton Town for an undisclosed fee.
 In January 2022 he assisted Luton teammate Dion Pereira secure a loan move to Bradford City, who were managed by Derek Adams, who had managed Mendes Gomes at Morecambe.

 He moved on loan to Fleetwood Town in August 2022.

 Bolton Wanderers

 On 24 July 2023 he signed for Bolton Wanderers for an undisclosed fee.
 The transfer was reported to be around £300,000 by The Bolton News.

 On 1 September 2025 he joined Exeter City on loan.
+On 26 May 2026, Bolton confirmed that Mendes Gomes would leave at the end of his contract.